Afterschool Snack Program (ASP)

 Once the snack program is approved, the option to claim snacks will appear as it does for breakfast and/or lunch so you can file your claim online.
 If you still file paper claims you can request forms from the SED reimbursement unit.
 To file all program claims online, you may obtain a password from the CNMS website by clicking on Forms, then print out the Password Application and fax the completed form to our office.
 As with all other Child Nutrition programs, a claim for snacks served must be submitted within 60 days of the claiming month or the claim will not be paid.
 Keep in mind that for the one time exception, lunch and snack are considered the same program.
 You will receive only one, one-time exception for both programs.

-If your SFA previously received approval to claim snacks and you are not adding new Snack programs to sites, completion and submittal of the SFA's annual renewal form completes the renewal process for the 2014-2015 school year.
+If your SFA previously received approval to claim snacks and you are not adding new Snack programs to sites, completion and submittal of the SFA's annual renewal completes the renewal process for the current school year.

 In order to qualify for reimbursement for snacks, an after school care program must meet the following criteria: